canbula/ParallelProgramming/README.md

 # Weekly Content
 You can find the codes that written in the laboratory in the folder WeekXX.

-# Problem Sets
+# Lecture Notes and Problem Sets
-In the root folder there will be a ProblemSet.pdf file, which is updated weekly after every lecture.
+In the root folder there is a LectureNotes.pdf file, which is updated weekly after every lecture.

 # Codes and Videos from Previous Years
 You can change the branch to see the codes from previous years.
 Also there is a YouTube playlist,